Joe Shaughnessy’s late goal secures St Mirren place among second round seeds

 Main headed wide from close range in stoppage-time but centre-back Shaughnessy found himself in the six-yard box moments later to tap in Lee Erwin’s square ball.

-Both St Mirren and Dundee United have identical goal difference records of nine for and one against, but Jim Goodwin’s side moved ahead courtesy of scoring more away from home.
+Both St Mirren and Dundee United have identical goal difference records of nine for and one against.
+But Jim Goodwin’s side moved ahead courtesy of scoring more away from home – helped by the award of a 3-0 win at Covid-hit Dumbarton.